 Without The Loft, audiences in Southern Arizona would not have access to the many films and visiting filmmakers who have enriched Tucson’s cultural identity.
 The Loft’s signature events are screenings with filmmaker Q&As, with more than 450 film industry professionals and scholars visiting the theatre to date.
 The Loft screens new independent American and foreign films and documentaries, along with classic art films, interactive events including a monthly short film contest, sing-a-longs and cult favorites.
 Every year The Loft has dozens of community partners working to create community and raise awareness of a myriad of issues.

-The Loft hosts an annual international film festival in November and a free children’s film festival every July.
+The Loft hosts an annual international film festival in the fall and a free children’s film festival every July.

 The Loft is a member-supported cinema, with more than 3000 memberships representing more than 5000 individuals.
 Since 2002, attendance at The Loft has more than tripled, with more than 168,000 people coming to films at the cinema in 2013.